 This course will explore visual art and architecture in the Western world since 1900.
-Building on the principles learned in Aesthetics, we will explore the explosion of styles and artistic movements that began with the 20th century and is continuing today.
-The course will include either a week-long trip to New York City or a weekend trip to Dallas/Fort Worth where we will see many of the art pieces and architecture discussed in the course.
+Building on the principles learned in Aesthetics, we will explore the explosion of styles and artistic movements that began in the 20th century and continues today.
+The course will conclude with a role-playing game in which students will take on the roles of prominent artists, dealers, and critics in the 1980s New York art scene.

-FINANCE (FIN)
+Finance (FIN)